ngrok/ngrok-docs/docs/k8s/developer-guide/README.md

 ### E2E Tests

 If you run the script `./scripts/e2e.sh` it will run the e2e tests against your current kubectl context.
-These tests tear down any existing ingress controller and examples, re-installs them, and then runs the tests.
+These tests tear down any existing Operator and examples, re-installs them, and then runs the tests.
 It creates a set of different ingresses and verifies that they all behave as expected

 ## Releasing

-Please see the [release guide](./releasing) for more information on how to release a new version of the ingress controller.
+Please see the [release guide](./releasing) for more information on how to release a new version of the Operator.